Polycystic Ovarian Syndrome

 - Elevated waist to hip ratios, overweight and obesity

-The exact cause of PCOS is unknown.
-Several factors, including genetics, diet, stress and environmental toxins may play a role.
+While the exact cause of PCOS is unknown, several factors, including genetics, diet, stress levels, and environmental toxins can all play a role because they influence your hormones.
 The common hormonal imbalances associated with PCOS include high androgens (testosterone/DHEA), overproduction of CRH (corticotropin releasing hormone) and cortisol, elevated insulin/glucose levels, elevated estrone levels and improper ratios of LH (lutenizing hormone) to FSH (follicle stimulating hormone).

 High insulin is not just a symptom, it is a major driver.